 the weighted average of the targets of the child Goals

-Just switch the toggle to "On", and the Initial, Target and milestone values for this Goal will be automatically calculated based on its child Goals, just like with auto-tracking of progress.
+Just check the box beside the "Auto calculate Goal", and the Initial, Target and milestone values for this Goal will be automatically calculated based on its child Goals, just like with auto-tracking of progress.

 Having a target line calculated automatically based on the child Goals will help ensure that your Goal statuses are as accurate as possible, as you will not need to manually set and update Goals higher up the chain when Targets or milestones change further down the hierarchy.